jonathanong/dependabot-automerge/README.md

 1. Setup an `NPM_TOKEN` organization-wide GitHub action secret for your organization
     - If you use a different secret name, find and replace the secret in your new repository
 1. [Update the config](src/config.js) for the PR search query with your organization such as `org:usds`

+## Customization

+This template is designed for customization.
+Customize the modules in [src/](src) to satisfy the requirements of your organization.

 ## Run continuously